reshinto/reshinto.github.io/docs/interviewPrep/algorithms_and_techniques/bigO.md

 - the speed and memory usage of an algorithm aren't necessarily fixed
   - they might change depending on the input
-- it is a powerl tool that allow us to generalize the space-time complexity of an algorithm as a function of its input size
+- it is a powerful tool that allow us to generalize the space-time complexity of an algorithm as a function of its input size
 - variables used in Big O notation denote the sizes of inputs to algorithms
   - e.g.: O(n) might be the time complexity of an algorithm that traverses through an array of length n
   - similarly, O(n + m) might be the time complexity of an algorithm that traverses through an array of length n and through a string of length m